Birth to 5 Years Old

 The first few months and years of our lives are spent building the foundation for everything we will learn as we grow.
 Hearing is an integral part of learning process.
 This is why early diagnosis and intervention of hearing loss in children is so important.

-If you are concerned that your child is not meeting the expected milestones, contact your family doctor or schedule an appointment with our audiologist.
-Please note that a physician’s referral is not required to make an appointment with our audiologist.
+If you are concerned that your child may not be meeting expected developmental milestones for their age, you can speak with your family doctor or consider booking an appointment with a registered audiologist.
+In Ontario, a physician’s referral is not required to schedule an audiology appointment.

 An OAE test is an examination that determines if your child’s cochlea is healthy by measuring otoacoustic emission sounds, a very soft sound generated by the inner ear.
 The test involves a few tones of various pitches being played through a spongy tip placed in the ear canal.
 The responses are recorded and analyzed by our audiologists.